Rainbow Graphs and Switching Classes: Introduction

 \section{Introduction}

-A vertex coloring of a graph (without loops and multiple edges) is called an \newword{$n$-rainbow coloring} if every color appears once, and only once, in each neighborhood of a vertex.
-A graph is called an \newword{$n$-rainbow} graph if the graph admits a rainbow coloring.
+Throughout this paper, we will use the term \newword{graph} to refer to a graph on unlabeled vertices without loops or multiple edges, and \newword{labeled graph} to refer to a graph on labeled vertices without loops or multiple edges.
+A vertex coloring (with $n$ colors) of a graph is called an \newword{$n$-rainbow coloring} if every color appears once, and only once, in each neighborhood of a vertex.
 Note that an $n$-rainbow coloring is not a proper coloring.
+A graph is called an \newword{$n$-rainbow} graph if the graph admits an $n$-rainbow coloring.

+This term was initially coined by Woldar \cite{Woldar} but the same concept appeared earlier in Ustimenko \cite{Ustimenko} and in Lazebnik and Woldar \cite{Lazebnik} under the name of \emph{parallelotopic graph} and \emph{neighbor-complete coloring}.
+There are interesting instances of rainbow graphs appearing throughout mathematics and theoretical computer science literature.
+For example, one can naturally construct a rainbow graph from a group \cite{Woldar} or from a system of equations \cite{Lazebnik}, and the structure of such rainbow graphs has been shown to be closely related to the structure of the underlying algebraic structure.

-We state here some general facts about rainbow graphs, which are all easy to verify.
+We state here without proof some general facts about rainbow graphs, which are all easy to verify.
+Many of these facts can be found in \cite{Woldar}.

 \begin{enumerate} \item An $n$-rainbow graph is $n$-regular. \item Each color occurs equally often in the vertex set of an $n$-rainbow graph. \item An $n$-rainbow graph contains a perfect matching, which is constructed by choosing edges whose endpoints have the same color. \item The number of vertices of an $n$-rainbow graph is a multiple of $2n$. \end{enumerate}